compulim/react-hooks-component-under-babel-standalone/README.md

 We are not testing Full Babel in this repository because it is relatively easy to done.

 We are testing the following matrix:
-- Babel Standalone
+- Initialize UI by JSX via Babel Standalone
    - With React loaded
    - Without loading React
-- Pure JavaScript
+- Initialize UI by pure JavaScript, no JSX
    - With React loaded
    - Without loading React